Sgt. Edward Henry Trebs

 died.
-Edward completed the eighth grade and went and went to work as a farmhand to help support the
+Edward completed the eighth grade and went to work as a farmhand to help support the family which

 At some point, Edward joined the Wisconsin National Guard and was still a member of the National Guard when the unit was informed it was going to be federalized.
 In September 1940, the company was designated A Company, 192nd Tank Battalion.
 The members of the company reported to the armory, in Janesville, and packed their equipment for transport.
 On November 28, the company boarded a train for Fort Knox, Kentucky.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
 The area of the fort that they were assigned to was brand new.
 They found themselves living in tents with stoves in them.
 They remained in the tents several months.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.